remotivelabs/remotivelabs-android-vhal/README.md

 ```

 Ensure that `YOUR_BROKER_URL` matches your broker's URL, for example, `android-vhal-demo-jnjbmq2tja-ez.a.run.app`,
-which is located on the Broker Details page when using Remotive Cloud.
-The `API_KEY` can also be found on this page.
+which is located on the Broker Details page when using Remotive Cloud (also make sure to drop `https://` from the URL).
+The `API_KEY` can also be found on the same page.
 If you are running the broker outside of Remotive Cloud, open the Remotive Broker App and look for the URL in the bottom
 left corner.
 Click on it to reveal both the URL and the API KEY.